hakanErgin/class-5-project-lazyvariable/README.md

 - Create viewable profile with these data ("Preview" route)

-The application is missing elements/to be fixed include the following:
+To do:
-- Responsive design
+- Frontend design
 - Cleaner DRY, modular code
-- Ability to edit entered data
 - Ability to add multiple (educational or professional experiences in profile creation) options

 [Project Link](https://portfolio-d9052.firebaseapp.com/)